nest/nest-simulator/doc/topology/Topology_UserManual.rst

    The same masks as in :numref:`fig_conn2_a`, but centered about :math:`(-1.5,-1.5)`, :math:`(-2,0)`, :math:`(1.5,1.5)` and
    :math:`(2, -1)`, respectively, using the ``'anchor'`` parameter.

+..
+TODO: missing first part of the sentence?

 and :math:`\textbf{elliptical}` masks, see Fig :numref:`fig_conn2_b`.
 To do so, add an ``'azimuth_angle'`` entry in the specific mask dictionary.
 The